This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

 To use Talk in the agent workspace, make sure Talk is set up on your account.
 This includes:

 To use Talk, you'll need to purchase a phone number from Zendesk.
 You can purchase this number from directly within Talk.
 For more information, see Adding Zendesk Talk numbers.

-- Enable Talk on the Web Widget.
+- Enable Talk on Web Widget (Classic).